Transition to Year 1 - Notes for Parents

 Please be aware that the non-fiction section of the library contains books catering for the age range 5 to 11.
 The library monitors and adult helpers will do their best to steer the children in the right direction to choose an appropriate book but on occasions an inappropriate one might be chosen.
 If this does happen please return the book to School and we will endeavour to find a more suitable one.

 To begin with children usually choose books from the infant fiction section.

 All clothing and belongings should be clearly marked with the child’s name.
 This includes shoes and trainers.

-In Year 1, the children will need to wear P.E kit to School every Wednesday and Friday unless otherwise notified.
+In Year 1, the children will need to wear P.E kit to School on PE days.
+Your child's teacher will inform you which days this is required.
 This will be shorts, T-shirts, gym shoes, track-suit tops and bottoms.
 They need not bring school uniform to change back into but can wear outdoor shoes and bring trainers with them if the weather is wet.

 There are a variety of clubs on offer for Year 1 children.
 Exact days and times will be confirmed at the beginning of the Autumn term.
-If your child is interested in joining a club then do put a note in the home message book.
+If your child is interested in joining a club please do let the school office know.